-The Bairro da Graça is a historic neighborhood located on Colina de Santo André, the highest hill in the city of Lisbon, with a wide variety of buildings, urban art murals, streets, squares, gardens, workers’ villages, viewpoints and palaces.
-In the streets of the Bairro da Graça it is possible to observe the constant movement of the inhabitants of a traditional village within a large city, the trams (the famous Tram 28 passes through here), the tuck-tuck, the public transport and cars.
+The Bairro da Graça is a historic neighborhood located on Colina de Santo André, the highest hill in the city of Lisbon, with a wide variety of buildings, urban art murals, streets, squares, gardens, villas workers, viewpoints and palaces.
+In the streets of the Bairro da Graça you can see the constant movement of residents of a traditional village within a big city, the trams of Lisbon (Trams) (the famous Tram 28 passes through here), the tucks -tuck, public transport and automobiles.

-Graça is one of the most typical neighborhoods in Lisbon, where you can feel what it is like to be from Lisbon, where you get fantastic panoramic views over the whole city, a place where we can sample Portuguese cuisine in one of the many local restaurants.
-It is a neighborhood full of its own life with countless shops, cafes, pastry shops, bakeries, fishmongers.
-We find a wide variety of attractions and local shops in the Bairro da Graça without needing a means of transport.
-It is all close in this neighborhood.
-The Bairro da Graça is close to Alfama, close to Castelo de São Jorge, close to Feira da Ladra… It is a village within the city where all people meet and greet each other.
-The Graça neighborhood has been much rehabilitated lately, which in recent years has led to an increase in demand from new national and foreign residents.
-It is a safe and quiet neighborhood.
+Graça is one of the most typical neighborhoods in Lisbon, where you feel what it’s like to be Lisbon, where you get fantastic panoramic views over the entire city, where you can taste Portuguese cuisine in one of the many local restaurants.
+It is a neighborhood full of life with countless shops, cafes, patisseries, bakeries, fishmongers.
+We find a wide variety of attractions and local businesses in Bairro da Graça without the need for a means of transport.
+It’s all close in this neighborhood.
+The Bairro da Graça is close to Alfama, close to the Castelo de São Jorge, close to the Feira da Ladra… It’s a village within a city where all the people come together. know and greet.
+The Graça neighborhood has been rehabilitated a lot lately, which in recent years has led to an increase in demand from new national and foreign residents.
+It’s a safe and quiet neighborhood.

-Graça is administered by the São Vicente Parish Council.
+Graça is administered by the Parish Council of São Vicente.

 Attractions to visit in the Graça neighborhood (Top 10)